Idoma people

 The Idoma people are a West African ethnic group that primarily inhabit the lower western areas of Benue State, Nigeria.
 The bulk of their territory is inland, south of the Benue River, some seventy-two kilometers east of its confluence with the Niger River.
-The population of the Idomas is estimated to be about 1.3 million in Benue State.
 The Idoma language is classified in the Akweya subgroup of the Idomoid languages of the Volta–Niger family, which include Igede, Alago, Agatu, Etulo, Ete, Akweya (Akpa) and Yala languages of Benue, Nasarawa, Kogi, Enugu, and Northern Cross River states.
 The Akweya subgroup is closely related to the Yatye-Akpa subgroup.

-The Idoma tribe are known to be 'warriors' and 'hunters' of class, but hospitable and peace loving.
+The Idoma tribe are known to be "warriors" and "hunters" of high class, yet they are also hospitable and peace loving.
 The greater part of Idoma land remained largely unknown to the West until the 1920s, leaving much of the colorful traditional culture of the Idoma intact.
-They have many forms of local crafts, masquerades, performances, religious traditions, and food traditions.Each Idoma community has their own government of elders, including the igabo and the Oche.
-All twenty-two Idoma communities together are administered by the Och'Idoma who was introduced by British colonization and is the head of the Idoma Area Traditional Council.
+They have many forms of local crafts, masquerades, performances, religious traditions, and food traditions.
+Each Idoma community has their own government of elders, including the igabo and the Oche.
+All twenty-two Idoma communities together are administered by the Och'Idoma, who was introduced by British colonization and is the head of the Idoma Area Traditional Council.

 Location

+Map of Nigeria with its ethno-linguistic groups, including Idoma.

 The Idoma are located in the southern part of Middle-Belt/North Central Nigeria, specifically the broad valley of the Benue and Cross-River basins.
 This includes the lower western areas of Benue State, Nigeria.
 According to the 2006 population census, of the 4,253,641 people in Benue State, 1,307,647 were Idoma people.
-Their territory consists of an area of about 7,500 square kilometers (280 kilometers from north to south, 48 kilometers from east to west) and is within the latitude of 600 and 300 north and longitude 800 east.
+Their territory consists of an area of about 7,500 km2 (280 km from north to south, 48 km from east to west) and is within the latitude of 600 and 300 north and longitude 800 east.
 Some Idoma people can also be found in Taraba State, Cross River State, Enugu State, Kogi State and Nasarawa State in Nigeria.

 The Idoma are surrounded by three main types of environments: flood plains, gentle rolling hills, and flat-topped and steep-sided ridges.
 Located south of the Benue River, there are many large stream and rivers.
 These waterways have seasonal flows that are often strong and will overflow during rainy season (August to October).
 Natural vegetation includes savannahs (like open grasslands) and/or orchard bushes.
 Locust beans, shear butter trees, iroko, mahogany, obese, date palms, and rubber trees can be found in the savannah areas.